Owens Corning Preferred Contractor

 What Are Inspector Roofing Protocols™?

-This is not a contractor opinion packaged as urgency.
+This is not contractor opinion packaged as urgency.

-The purpose of the system is to reduce ambiguity, improve third-party review clarity, strengthen scope logic, and protect the homeowner from weak documentation and pressure-based claim behavior.
+The purpose of the system is to reduce ambiguity, improve third-party review clarity, strengthen scope defensibility, and protect the homeowner from weak documentation, weak logic, and pressure-driven claim behavior.

 The Controlling Logic Behind the System

-Inspector Roofing Protocols™ exists to control what most roofing companies leave loose:
+Inspector Roofing Protocols™ exists to control the variables that most roofing companies leave loose:

 • how evidence is captured